Wavelet transform: Requirement for shift variance and ringing behavior

 Wavelet image compression system involves filters and decimation, so it can be described as a linear shift-variant system.
 A typical wavelet transformation diagram is displayed below:

 The transformation system contains two analysis filters (a low pass filter $h_0(n)$ and a high pass filter $h_1(n)$), a decimation process, an interpolation process, and two synthesis filters ($g_0(n)$ and $g_1(n)$).
 The compression and reconstruction system generally involves low frequency components, which is the analysis filters $h_0(n)$ for image compression and the synthesis filters $g_0(n)$ for reconstruction.
 To evaluate such system, we can input an impulse $\delta(n-n_i)$ and observe its reconstruction $h(n-n_i)$; The optimal wavelet are those who bring minimum shift variance and sidelobe to $h(n-n_i)$.
-Even though wavelet with strict shift variance is not realistic, it is possible to select wavelet with only slight shift variance.
+Even though wavelet with strict shift variance is not realistic, it is possible to select a wavelet with only slight shift variance.
 For example, we can compare the shift variance of two filters: